Thesis

 Regulatory Compliance and Data Safety

 Beyond fines, breaches cause operational disruptions, lawsuits, and costly forensic investigations.
 For example, in February 2024, the Change Healthcare cyberattack compromised patient data and disrupted billing and prescription processing nationwide, delaying care and imposing financial strain on providers.
-Such incidents highlight the critical need for robust cybersecurity measures to ensure compliance and protect patient data.

 AI Hallucination